 What size pension pot do I need?

-- Client 1 is 55 years old and looking to retire at age 60.
-They have earned over £100,000 for most of their career and got used to an affluent lifestyle which they want to maintain in retirement.
-Their mother is unwell and requires long term care which client 1 pays for.
+- Client 1 is 53 and looking to retire early at 55.
+They have an annual income of over £100,000 for most of their career, and they have gotten used to the comfortable lifestyle they want to maintain.
+Their mother is unwell and requires long-term care, which Client 1 pays for.

-- Client 2 is 62 years old and looking to retire at age 65.
+- Client 2 is 62 and looking to retire at age 65.
 They are on a modest income of £40,000 per year and lead a simple but happy life.
-Their 2 children are grown up and financially independent.
+They have two grown-up children.

 Understanding each of these factors and combining them to find your magic number is very difficult.
 Especially when there are variables such as:

 The first stage is to analyse how much income you will need in the first year.
 We will then use the six factors listed to project forward your income requirements.

 We can then work out if you have enough money to retire on.
 If you are on track, that is great.
 We can then review the plan every year.